 Dyker Heights Holiday Lights

 Since the 80s, Brooklyn’s Dyker Heights neighborhood (11th Avenue between 83rd and 86th Streets) has been turning its streets into the most eclectic holiday light festival you’ll ever see.
 The spectacle has become so impressive that you can take a bus tour through the area.
-This is one time where that car rental will really come in handy.
+This is one time where that luxury New York car rentals will really come in handy.

 Located in Manhattan’s Gramercy Park at 22nd Street and 3rd Avenue, Rolf’s Restaurant looks like the inside of a Christmas tree right now.
 Not only do they go all out for their holiday decorating, but they also serve delicious Bavarian food you can wash down with mulled wine or spiked egg nog.